 GitHub glossary (based on GitHub Help)

 If you’re not a techie, you may feel slightly confused when you start using GitHub mostly due to the terminology used on the platform.
-Here’s a quick explanation of most frequently used terms:
+Here’s a quick explanation of the most frequently used terms:

-Commit: revision; an individual change to the file.
+Vastleggen: revision; an individual change to the file.